3.7. Substantive Law: Defining Crimes, Inchoate Liability, Accomplice Liability, and Defenses

 Statutes are generally silent on the other elements of crimes of conduct or crimes of causation: legality and concurrence.
 The legality element is met when a law is validly enacted and puts people on notice that certain behavior is illegal.
 Laws are presumed to be valid, and the state generally does not have to begin each case by proving that proper procedure was followed when the law was enacted.
 The concurrence element requires the state must also prove that the criminal intent triggered the criminal act–that the mens rea and actus reus occurred at the same time.

 Occasionally, a statute will be silent as to the mens rea element.
 When this occurs, courts need to decide whether the legislature has intended to create a strict liability crime or has just been sloppy in drafting the law.
 Strict liability crimes are ones where the government does not have to prove criminal intent.
 Courts are disinclined to find in favor of strict liability statutes unless there is a clear indication that the legislature intended to create strict liability.
-The courts will examine legislative history, the seriousness of harm caused by the crime, whether the crime is male in se or mala prohibitum, and the seriousness of the punishment in deciding whether the state should be relieved of its obligation to prove criminal intent of the defendant.
+The courts will examine the legislative history, the seriousness of harm caused by the crime, whether the crime is male in se or mala prohibitum, and the seriousness of the punishment in deciding whether the state should be relieved of its obligation to prove the criminal intent of the defendant.
 As a general rule, the courts are more likely to find that a crime is a strict liability one when there is a small punishment and when the crime is more of a recent, regulatory offense (mala prohibitum crime).

 Inchoate Offenses: Attempt, Conspiracy, and Solicitation

-In order to prevent future harm, state and federal governments have enacted statutes that criminalize attempts to commit crimes, solicitations to commit crimes, and conspiracies to commit crimes.
+To prevent future harm, state and federal governments have enacted statutes that criminalize attempts to commit crimes, solicitations to commit crimes, and conspiracies to commit crimes.
 The common law also recognized these inchoate offenses or incomplete offenses.
 With each of the inchoate crimes, the state must prove that the defendant intended to commit some other crime, the highest level of criminal intent.
 For example, there is no crime of attempt, but there is a crime of attempted theft.
-State laws vary in the approaches and tests of whether the defendant has taken enough steps to be charged with attempt, but all agree that mere preparation does not constitute an attempt.
+State laws vary in the approaches and tests of whether the defendant has taken enough steps to be charged with an attempt, but all agree that mere preparation does not constitute an attempt.
 Conspiracies involve an agreement between at least two parties to commit some target crime.
 Some jurisdictions also require that there be an overt act in furtherance of the crime (some outward movement towards the commission of the target crime) which reaffirms there is a meeting of the minds between the co-conspirators.
 Solicitations involve a person asking another to commit a crime on his or her behalf, and they do not even require an agreement by the person requested to do so.

 Accomplice Liability: Aiders and Abetters